-Douglas E. Onsi Chief Financial Officer, General Counsel, Treasurer and Secretary (Principal Financial Officer)
+/s/ Douglas E. Onsi Douglas E. Onsi Chief Financial Officer, General Counsel, Treasurer and Secretary

+(Principal Financial Officer and Principal Accounting Officer)
-CERTIFICATIONS PURSUANT TO

-18 U.S.C.
-SECTION 1350,

-AS ADOPTED PURSUANT TO

-SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+CERTIFICATIONS PURSUANT TO 18 U.S.C.
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Quarterly Report of Leap Therapeutics, Inc. (the "Corporation") on Form 10-Q for the fiscal quarter ended March 31, 2018, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Christopher K. Mirabelli, Ph.D., the President and Chief Executive Officer of the Corporation, and Douglas E. Onsi, the Chief Financial Officer, General Counsel, Treasurer and Secretary of the Corporation, hereby certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to their knowledge:
+In connection with the Amendment No. 1 to the Quarterly Report of Leap Therapeutics, Inc. (the "Corporation") on Form 10-Q for the quarter ended March 31, 2018, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Christopher K. Mirabelli, Ph.D., as Chief Executive Officer, President and Chairman of the Board of the Corporation, and I, Douglas E. Onsi, as Chief Financial Officer, General Counsel, Treasurer and Secretary of the Corporation, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge:

-(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Corporation.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Corporation.